TheReprator/KVideo-Player/README.md

    ```

 ### Notes:
+- It is in very early stage, so mostly are for development purposes, once all platform integrated, will deep dive into proper functional
 - Currently, **macOS binaries** are included.
 You can extend this to other platforms by adding respective VLC builds.
 - On the **first run**, VLC may take ~2 minutes to cache/generate `plugins.dat`.
   From the **second run onward**, startup time reduces to ~7–10 seconds.